How to Get A Work Permit in Greece

 How do I get a Work Permit for Greece?

 If you’re from a country outside of the EU or EEA and want to work in Greece, start by getting a long-stay Visa D. Once you’re in Greece you can apply for a residence and work permit.

 If you entered Greece on a work-based visa, you’ll need an employment contract with a salary at least equal to that of an unskilled worker to get a residence permit.

 The Process of getting a Greek Work Permit

-These applications must be filed to the one-stop service at the Directorate of Foreigners and Immigration of the Decentralized Administration.
-These offices can be found at the applicant’s place of residence or, alternatively, the Ministry of Immigration accepts applications.
+3. Know where to go: File your application at the one-stop service in the Directorate of Foreigners and Immigration of the Decentralized Administration.
+These offices are generally located in your place of residence.

 What are the requirements?